 The usual advice for accountancy applies here, you’ll want to demonstrate high levels of numeracy, either with your degree choice and grades, or through extra-curricular activities.
 On top of that, volunteer with student societies or charities in a finance officer capacity as this will be a great introduction to the level of detail you’ll need.

 Sound like a career you might be interested in?
-Search opporunities in public sector accounting and take the next steps towards your career progression.
+Browse graduate jobs in public sector accounting and take the next steps towards your career progression.